 High European aristocracy didn’t let Czar Peter marry in.
 Peter has raised a merchant military convoy woman Marta Skowrońska to Emperess Ekaterina I. He took her from his general, and the latter took Marta-Katerina from his caporal.

 Russia paid a steep price for his reforms in blood, sweat, and tears.
 Peter did not quite succeed in his brazen reforms, so he left a Will ordering the Russian Empire to reconquer Europe again.

 For the Dutch Czar Peter, the European customs were in all respects superior to Russian traditions.
 He ordered the German historians imported to Russia to found a Russian Academy and to rewrite Russian history in line with the consensual one practiced in Europe.

-Czar Peter Great has literally ruined Russia, lost at least a quarter of its population, tried to break into Europe, made Russia into an awkward upstart, and a laughing stock of Europe.
+Czar Peter Great literally ruined Russia, lost at least a quarter of its population, tried to break into Europe, and made Russia into an awkward upstart and a laughing stock of Europe.

 For his own security, he moved the capital of Russia from Moscow to St Petersburg.
+The big idea was to build a northern Venice.
 The new capital was not only a window to Europe but a backdoor to Europe, just in case.

 Sculptor Zereteli morphed Columbus into Great Czar Peter to commemorate 300 years of the Russian Navy that took 100 years to hit the ocean waves.
 It weighs around 1,000 tons and contains 600 tons of stainless steel, bronze, and copper.